 The battery life is the most redeeming quality of this watch.
 It is solar-powered, so it never requires additional effort to charge.
 The tiny ring of solar cells around the circumference reduces the total area of digital watch face space, but it is well-integrated as a dark backdrop to light colored printed symbols layered on top.

 The battery lasts for up to six months if not exposed to any additional light in that time.
 So take it to Alaska in the winter and enjoy.
 With regularly light exposure it lasts more or less forever.
 There is a low-medium-high charge level indicator at the very bottom of the watch face.
 During testing, it was exposed to a typical amount of autumnal sunlight in northern New England and it remained at medium charge the entire time.
 The battery is a huge advantage for those adventuring on multi-week or multi-month treks, or otherwise won't have reliable access to an electrical outlet while traveling.

 The Casio PAG240B-2 is simple to use, less simple to configure.
-Unlike some of the much higher end models like the Garmin Fenix 5x Plus Sapphire or Suunto 9 Baro, the buttons to set the time and date are not super intuitive and require a little manual skimming to figure out the right sequence of buttons to press.
+Unlike some of the much higher-end models, the buttons to set the time and date are not super intuitive and require a little manual skimming to figure out the right sequence of buttons to press.

 Once it's set though, it's fairly straightforward.
 There are alti, baro, and comp button for each of the three primary features.
 Pressing the mode button cycles through the regular timekeeper, sunset/sunrise, ascent/descent logs, world time, stopwatch, countdown timer and alarms in sequence.